 This course will introduce students to the craft of using images to create meaningful stories for nonprofits organizations.
 Together with Core Tools: Words (CM-2202), this broad, hands-on communications course integrates the use of words and images.
 Students will choose a ministry as the source of their content and inspiration.
 Course topics include storytelling, nonprofit communications, video storytelling, and digital publishing with an emphasis on teamwork and collaboration.
 Students will be introduced to a range of creative tools and technology, including photography, graphic design, video and web.
 The major course outcome will be an integrated media story.
-Must be taken with CM-2202 Core Tools: Words.
+Prerequisite: CM-2201 Introduction to Communications: Theory, History, and Ministry.
+May be taken concurrently with CM-2201 Introduction to Communications: Theory, History, and Ministry.
+Must be taken concurrently with CM-2202 Core Tools: Words.